JuanMaParraU/a2a-mcp-langgraph-agent-local/blog.md

 ## 🧪 Possible Enhancements

 This is a foundation, not a finished product.
-Here are directions for future development:
+Of course the next step would be to take this and build your own agentc workflows for your use cases.
+In terms of the platform itself here are directions for future development:

 ### 🚀 Distributed Inference Support